-Previously, worked in the non-profit environmental sector as a technical advisor on green building municipal policy initiatives and on the design and construction of a portfolio of $1.1 billion of green affordable housing and K-12 school projects in California.
-A San Francisco Bay Area native, Troy is a LEED-Accredited Professional and holds a BS in psychology and political science from Santa Clara University and a MA in Climate and Society from Columbia University’s Graduate School of Arts and Sciences, Department of Earth and Environmental Sciences.
+Previously, Troy was a research coordinator at the Center for Research on Environmental Decisions at Columbia University’s Earth Institute, and he worked in the non-profit environmental sector as a technical advisor on green building municipal policy initiatives including the design and construction of a portfolio of $1.1 billion of green affordable housing and K-12 school projects in California.
+Troy holds a Bachelor of Science in psychology and political science from Santa Clara University, a Master of Arts in Climate and Society from Columbia University, and a Master of Philosophy in environmental psychology from The Graduate Center, CUNY.

 Research Interests: Public space, intersection of social science and architecture, smart cities, ethnography, urban sustainability